 This probably sounds odd, but sometimes a good cry can do the trick.
 According to an article in PsychCentral, crying removes toxins, elevates mood, lowers tension, and releases feelings (among other health benefits).
 For me, it relieves tension and my body feels calm and peaceful afterward.
 Similar to laughing, find ways to give your body this physical relief.

-Talk about what’s bothering you, if you know… Sometimes anxiety is just a feeling and you don’t know why it’s there.
+Talk about what’s bothering you, or just the feelings you’re experiencing… Sometimes anxiety is just a feeling and you don’t know why it’s there.
 Talk about that!
 Dealing with this issue can make you feel alone and uncertain.
 Bringing a trusted person into it helps free you from loneliness and provides reassurance.
 There have been so many times when a friend says just the right thing to calm my spirit.
 Often they don’t even realize it was a big deal, but sometimes the simplest words can infuse peace.

 Journaling is a great way to cope, decompress, and process.
 Anxiety can cause irrational fears to seem very real.
 Sometimes it can feel embarrassing (though it shouldn’t) to share those thoughts with others because you know they may sound irrational.
 A piece of paper is a safe place to get it out first and may help you communicate with others later on.
 I liken journaling to purging out a closet.
 As Marie Kondo says, first you have to take everything out and lay it on the bed to look it over and determine how each item makes you feel.
 Thoughts and feelings can pile up in our mind if we don’t take the time to deal with them, so sometimes you need to brain dump and sort through it all.

 That same article that told me not to worry for the sake of my health also gave a really helpful, practical suggestion: limit your news intake to 30 minutes a day.
-Now, at first I thought this was irrelevant for me because I wasn’t really feeling anxious about the coronavirus itself.
-I’ve been dealing with the physical symptoms of anxiety due to a newly prescribed medication.
-However, I did realize that the tone of the news was bothering me.
-Sort of like a dripping sink, it was a nuisance slowly wearing on my mind.
+Now, at first I wrote this off.
+However, I did realize that the very tone of the news was bothering me.
+Sort of like a dripping sink, the raised voices and seemingly endless arguments were a nuisance slowly wearing on my mind.
 So, I turned it off.
 My husband and I also deviated from our normal murder mystery show at night and switched to The Voice.
 It’s a feel-good type of show and I found myself crying happy tears for people living out their dreams and laughing at the judges’ crossfire conversations.
 Consider the input that’s coming into your life and adjust (even seemingly minor things) to surround yourself with inspiration and positivity.

 These are just a few simple, holistic ways to try and help yourself out of your head.
 There are times when you can and should take further steps toward dealing with anxiety, and we would always encourage you to do whatever you need to be the healthiest version of you!
 Below are a few more resources that you may find helpful, so check them out!